 Defrost the turkey according to the package instructions, remove the giblets and pat it dry.
 Place the turkey in a non-reactive container or extra large ziptop bag.

 Mince up the garlic cloves in a mortar and pestle, or food processor.
-Add in the Adobo, Sazon, pepper, oregano and olive oil.
-Stir the spices, garlic & oil together to combine.
+Add in the Adobo, Sazon, pepper, oregano, olive oil and vinegar.
+Stir to combine.

 Using your fingers, gently separate the skin from the meat.
 Be gentle, so you don't tear the skin up too much.
 Flip the turkey over, and do the same thing on the other side.
 Spread half of the mixture underneath the skin on the back side of the turkey.
 Do the same thing on the breast side of the turkey.
 Lastly, sprinkle the outside of the bird with a liberal amount of Adobo (2 teaspoons).